PHPSocialNetwork/phpfastcache-bundle/README.md

 </div>
 ```
 #### :bulb: Introducing Cacheable Responses (V3 only)
-As of the V3 there's a new, easier and cleaner way to setup HTTP cache to decrease your server bandwidth along your CPU load: Cacheable Responses.
+As of the V3 there's a new, easier and cleaner way to setup HTTP cache to decrease your server bandwidth along with your CPU load: Cacheable Responses.
 And it's pretty easy to implement:
 ```php
     /**